cardano-scaling/CIPs/CIP-0164/README.md

 The protocol operates through five sequential steps that involve three critical timing constraints.
-Figure 4 visualizes the precise timing mechanism that governs when certificates can be safely included in the chain, showing both the protocol parameters and the underlying network characteristics ($\Delta$ values) and protocol parameters ($L$ values) that inform their design.
+Figure 4 visualizes the precise timing mechanism that governs when certificates can be safely included in the chain, showing both the underlying network characteristics ($\Delta$ values) and the protocol parameters ($L$ values) that inform their design.

 <div align="center">
   <a name="figure-4" id="figure-4"></a>